emmaxs/green-eyes/README.md

 - Submit to Watson Food Recognition Service
 - Extract a Keyword from the results

+- Run a search on 'red shoes' display the result
+- Dummy front-end Deck Swiper component

 ### Next Steps
 - Display threshold results of classification
 - UI Changes
 - Add Picker to select attributes of clothing to add to keywords

-### Other Parts
+### Main Steps
-- Actually build fashion classifier
+- Query the fashion classifier
-- Crawl the web for results
+- Make the search keyword match the classifier results

 ###  UI Changes
-[ ] Add Picker to select method of image upload
 [ ] Add Splash Screen
-[ ] Add Basic Texts Explaining
+[ ] Figure out text information
-[ ] Basic UI
+[ ] Improve UI

 ### Should Do
 - Change auth files and urls to a separate .env file